rafska/Awesome-local-LLM/README.md

 - [aider](https://github.com/Aider-AI/aider) - AI pair programming in your terminal
 - [continue](https://github.com/continuedev/continue) - create, share, and use custom AI code assistants with our open-source IDE extensions and hub of models, rules, prompts, docs, and other building blocks
 - [Roo-Code](https://github.com/RooCodeInc/Roo-Code) - a whole dev team of AI agents in your code editor
+- [opencode](https://github.com/opencode-ai/opencode) - a powerful AI coding agent built for the terminal

+## Tools

+- [void](https://github.com/voideditor/void) - an open-source Cursor alternative, use AI agents on your codebase, checkpoint and visualize changes, and bring any model or host locally

 ## Hardware